Gior-gio/5bitsMulti-gf180/README.md

 Digital flow implementation using OpenLane for a custom 5-bit multiplier.

-It works like the Wallace's or Dada's multiplier, using the long multiplication algorithm and uses a custom adder which works like this:
+It works like the Wallace's or Dada's multiplier, using the long multiplication algorithm and a custom adder which works like this:

 ![221Adder.png](./Media/221Adder.png)